-Covid-19 has had a huge impact on businesses throughout the World so many are eager to get back to work.
-This has its own complications and renewed risk in keeping the highly contagious Covid-19 infection from spreading.
+The global pandemic has had a huge impact on businesses throughout the World, so many are eager to get back to work.
+This has its complications and renewed risk in keeping the highly contagious infection from spreading.

-The top priority for all employers must be ensuring the safety of all members of the team coming back into the workplace.
+The top priority for all employers must be ensuring the safety of all team members coming back into the workplace.

 Curbing the spread of coronavirus must be a countrywide effort as the lockdown is gradually lifted and we try and reignite the economy.

-We must focus on keeping the working environment safe, along with implementing critical Covid-19 safety protocols.
+We must focus on keeping the working environment safe and implementing critical safety protocols.

 Identifying where Personal Protective Equipment (PPE) is needed, regular decontamination and cleaning of high touch points, installation of additional hand sanitation equipment, and then how you can follow social distancing.

 Safety must be our priority and help ensure workspaces are safe.

 Review specific health and safety requirements and evaluate recommendations and how you can implement them.

 Look at new restrictions and new standards that may affect your business reopening.